chiphwang1/helm-oci-django-atp/README.md

 ## Introduction

-This Helm Chart makes it easy to create and manage an Autonomous Database (ATP) from a Kubernetes cluster deployed within Oracle Cloud Infrastructure (OCI).
-The Kubernetes cluster can be deployed using Oracle Container Engine for Kubernetes (OKE) or a customer-managed cluster deployed on virtual machine instances.
+This Helm Chart will deploy an Oracle Cloud Infrastructure (OCI) Autonomous Database with an API server built with the Django framework.
+The API server will provide access to a user-profile database on the Autonomous Database to perfrom create, read, update and delete (CRUD) operations on the database.
+The API server will be accessible via a loadbalancer provisioned with an external IP address.

+To access the API server use /api extenison to the IP address of the loadbalancer.

+**Example**
+http://<ip address of laodbalancer>/api/

 This Helm chart relies on the OCI Service Operator for Kubernetes (OSOK), and it is a pre-requisite to have OSOK deployed within the cluster to use this Helm chart.